 This cycle route around Lake Constance is one of the most popular bike trails in Europe and it doesn't take long to realise why.
 Cyclists can pedal at a leisurely pace through the stunning countryside setting, revel in the friendly hospitality in all three countries and enjoy the sheer amount of variety on offer along the way.
 Starting off in Constance, the German leg of the route alone passes well-known towns and magnificent attractions, including the flower-filled island of Mainau, the Monastic Island of Reichenau (a UNESCO World Heritage Site), Meersburg Castle and Lindau.
 From there, it's on to Bregenz, Rorschach and Stein am Rhein with its delightful Old Town, before the route heads back to Constance.

 Connoisseurs and families are on the right track on this long-distance cycle path along the leisurely river.
-The tour begins with the famous medieval town of Rothenburg ob der Tauber.
-Afterwards it takes cyclists along the river Altmühl through the lush meadows of the Franconian Lake District.
+The tour starts in the resort town of Gunzenhausen in the Franconian Lake District.
 Franconian home cooking along the way and bathing fun at the Altmühltalsee or the UNESCO-World Heritage Limes are not missed out.
 In the further course the river digs into the limestone of the Juraalb.
 Besides the rugged rock formations, the baroque bishop's town of Eichstätt can be admired.
 Historic castles such as the Prunn Castle rise up along the way.
 The long-distance cycle path ends at the imposing Weltenburg Monastery at the Danube breakthrough near Kehlheim.
 A further trip on the Danube cycle path is possible.

 Rhine Cycle Route – a leisurely cycle along the majestic Rhine